OrSellam/data-warehouse/README.md

 # Olist Data Warehouse for Product and Customer Analytics

 ## Project Overview
 This project involves the design and implementation of a **data warehouse** for Olist, an e-commerce platform, to enable advanced **product and customer analytics**.
-The original operational database is large, consisting of 9+ tables and numerous columns, optimized for transactional processes (OLTP).
+The original operational database is large, consisting of 9+ tables and numerous columns.

 The data warehouse supports multidimensional analysis and allows executing complex business queries without affecting operational systems.